 In 1685, when the Marquis de Listenois retired, Louis XIV took the regiment who received the name of “Royal-Comtois”.

 In 1688, during the Nine Years' War (1688-97), the regiment was attached to the Army of Germany and contributed to the capture of Philisbourg, Mannheim and Frankenthal.
 In 1690, the regiment was transferred to the Alps and was at the capture of Cahours, at the Battle of Staffarda, then at the capture of Veillane, Carmagnola and Montmélian.
 In 1692, the regiment was increased to two battalions (each of 13 companies).
 It was recalled to Flanders where it participated in the siege of Namur and in the Battle of Steenkerque where it greatly distinguished itself.
 In 1693, it initially served on the Moselle before being sent back to Italy where it the Battle of Marsaglia.
 It remained in Italy until 1696.
 Recalled to France, it was sent on the Meuse.
 In 1697, it formed part of the force covering the siege of Ath.

-In 1715, the second battalion of the regiment was disbanded.
+The second battalion of the regiment was disbanded in 1715.

 Service during the War

 In December 1700, the regiment was sent to Italy.